-The SMART incentive levels decline by prescribed amounts over up to eight blocks per utility territory, with setaside amounts in each block for projects up to 25 kW in capacity, projects between 25 and 500 kW, and low-income or community shared solar.
+The SMART incentive levels decline by prescribed amounts over up to eight blocks per utility territory, with set-aside amounts in each block for projects up to 25 kW in capacity, projects between 25 and 500 kW, and low-income or community shared solar.
 After establishing a project's "base compensation rate," the Massachusetts SMART Tariff uses a variety of rate "adders" and "subtractors" to change the per kilowatt-hour rate paid for solar energy based on the arrays size, location, design, as well as characteristics of the off-takers, or users of the solar electricity.
 M.G.L. c.
 25A, § 6, 225 C.M.R.
 20.

-BASE COMPENSATION RATE FACTOR First, a multiplier applies to the base rate for projects less than 500 kW.
-Percentage of Block 1 Base Compensation Rate received: Low Income Solar Tariff Generation Units ≤ 25 kW: 230% ≤ 25 kW: 200% > 25 kW AC to 250 kW: 150% > 250 kW AC to 500 kW: 125% > 500 kW AC to 1,000 kW: 110% LAND USE CATEGORY Second, projects are placed into a land use category based on project location, size, and design.
-Category 1 Agricultural Solar Tariff Generation Units located on Land in Agricultural Use or Important Agricultural Farmland that meet one or more of the following criteria: Agricultural Solar Tariff Generation Units; Building Mounted Solar Tariff Generation Units; Floating Solar Tariff Generation Units; Canopy Solar Tariff Generation Units; Solar Tariff Generation Units; Solar Tariff Generation Units; Contributed of an agricultural facility.

-177 225 C.M.R.
-20, Emergency Regulations, filed April 14, 2020 (https://www.mass.gov/doc/225-cmr-2000-smart-clean-0).
+BASE COMPENSATION RATE FACTOR

+First, a multiplier applies to the base rate for projects less than 500 kW.

+Percentage of Block 1 Base Compensation Rate received:

+• Low Income Solar Tariff Generation Units ≤ 25 kW: 230%

+• ≤ 25 kW: 200%

+25 kW AC to 250 kW: 150%> 250 kW AC to 500 kW: 125%

+$\bullet >$ 500 kW AC to 1,000 kW: 110%

+LAND USE CATEGORY

+Second, projects are placed into a land use category based on project location, size, and design.

+Category 1 Agricultural

+Solar Tariff Generation Units located on Land in Agricultural Use or Important Agricultural Farmland that meet one or more of the following criteria:

+- Agricultural Solar Tariff Generation Units; - Building Mounted Solar Tariff Generation Units; - Floating Solar Tariff Generation Units; - Canopy Solar Tariff Generation Units; - Solar Tariff Generation Units sized to meet no greater than 200% of annual operation load of an agricultural facility.

 Table 23b.
-COMPARE: Solar Rates Based on Size, Location and Design
+COMPARE: Solar Rates Based on Size, Location and Design (continued)

-(continued)